coljac

 Are Australians a bunch of internet wusses?

-Posted by Colin in Internet, Media, Opinion on 03 2nd, 2010 | No Comments
+Posted by Colin on Mar 2, 2010 in Internet, Media, Opinion | Comments Off on Are Australians a bunch of internet wusses?

 There’s a depressing cycle repeating itself in the Australian news.
 Something nasty happens.
 The media report the outcry about how nasty it is.
 Then comes the depressing bit; the politicians, wanting to be seen to respond to the confected crisis, propose some sort of ill-thought-out, knee-jerk regulation to mitigate it.